rcschen/stable-baselines/docs/guide/callbacks.rst

             # self.parent = None  # type: Optional[BaseCallback]

         def _on_training_start(self) -> None:
+            """
+            This method is called before the first rollout starts.
+            """
             pass

         def _on_rollout_start(self) -> None:
+            """
+            A rollout is the collection of environment interaction using the current policy.
+            This event is triggered before collecting new samples.
+            """
             pass

         def _on_step(self) -> bool: